haydenstech/GameOfLife/ReadMe.md

 Give Hayden a shout if you have any trouble! :)

+A great writeup if you get stuck: https://slowburn.dev/blog/headless-fun-unreal-engine/

 ## To Do:
 - [x] Get a headless target setup and building.
 - [x] Setup reading from / saving to files using Life 1.06 format.